Dirli/gala-layoutpw-plugin/README.md

 The plugin is in a testing state.
 As long as it's always on.
 Hopefully a switch will be added to the switchboard-plug-keyboard in the future.

+Notice if you are using version >0.3.0, you need to enable "org.gnome.desktop.input-sources.per-window"

 Works with mutter-3.28 and mutter-3.30

 ## Building and Installation